gao-kelly/stock-market-prediction/README.md

 # stock-market-prediction
-Simple prediction model using LR classifier
+Simple prediction model using LR prediction

 Tinkering sc for LR regression-based model training using pandas for data fetch and cleaning and sci-kit learn and plots data visually with pyplot